Link Gaetz: Hamburger incident

 While he was playing with the Thetford Mines Prolab of the Ligue Nord-Américaine de Hockey (LNAH) on March 13, 2005, in a game against the Verdun Dragons, Gaetz did not take a shift during the first or second periods.
 During the second intermission, Gaetz changed out of his jersey and skates and went out to the concession stand to buy a hamburger and "promptly ate it".
 Thetford Mines Prolab considered this disrespectful to the players, and suspended Gaetz for the remainder of the season.
 The incident later earned Gaetz the reputation as one of the "quirkiest athletes in pro sports" in Canada.

 Battle of the Hockey Enforcers

 Gaetz was one of three former NHL players to take part in the Battle of the Hockey Enforcers, a made-for-TV event held in July 2005 which featured enforcers from various minor leagues fighting on ice in full equipment as if they were in a game-time matchup.
 Gaetz's opening matchup was against Sherbrooke St-Francois forward Steve Reid.
 Gaetz went down twice in the opening round and did not participate past the opening fight due to "concussion-like symptoms".

+Taxi Driver Assault

+On September 17, 2025, Gaetz was involved in an incident where he had assaulted a taxi driver in Maple Ridge.
+Gaetz kept telling the driver to abruptly stop right after being picked up, and then started repeatedly punching the driver.
+After punching the driver, he attempted to break the car's security camera, and then fled.
+He was then caught, and was charged with assault and mischief under $5000.